jawspeak/go-slack-status/README.md

 See the `Makefile` for generating, building, and running.

 I scp this script to my server I eventually run this on.
-I
+See the crontab work in the capistrano script.